cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 {{<tabs labels="Custom certificate | Cloudflare certificate">}}
 {{<tab label="custom certificate" no-code="true">}}

+To use a custom certificate:

-1. Log in to your [Cloudflare account](https://dash.cloudflare.com) and go to a specific domain.
+1. Log in to your [Cloudflare account](https://dash.cloudflare.com) and select your domain.

 2. Go to **SSL/TLS** > **Origin Server**.